 The API is made available on the HTTPS Connection handler's host:port in the /config context.
-Due to the potentially sensitive nature of the server's configuration, use a secure connection handler such as the HTTPS Connection Handler, for hosting the Configuration extension.
+Due to the potentially sensitive nature of the server's configuration, the HTTPS Connection Handler should be used for hosting the Configuration extension.